Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 A different pattern can be seen in the DS$_{\text{Unis}}$ dataset.
 Although lemma embeddings also play an important role; leveraging co-parent features, exploiting beam-search decoding and, especially, employing vector representations extracted from \textsc{mBERT} have a critical impact on the overall model performance (with significant relevance in holder extraction).
 Moreover, the ablation of character-level embeddings seems to have a positive impact on holder and expression identification as well as in the NSF$_1$ score.
 Finally, while beam-search decoding is crucial for full SSA, the best Targeted F$_1$ score is achieved by removing it.

 Similarly to MultiB$_{\text{EU}}$, we found out in preliminary experiments on the development split of the MultiB$_{\text{CA}}$ benchmark that leveraging \textsc{mBERT}-based embeddings are also counterproductive in full SSA metrics.
 To further evaluate our approach on test sets, we compare in Table~\ref{tab:bert} our model performance with and without \textsc{mBERT} augmentation.
 While the impact is less substantial than the one observed in development splits, we can see that leveraging contextualized token-level embeddings penalizes SF$_1$ and Targeted F$_1$ scores on MultiB$_{\text{EU}}$ and MultiB$_{\text{CA}}$ benchmarks.
 Since both metrics measure polarity identification accuracy, it might mean that \textsc{mBERT}-based embeddings are harmful for that sub-task on these datasets.
+A possible explanation is that \textsc{mBERT} was exclusively trained on Basque and Catalan texts from journalistic domains, whereas MultiB$_{\text{EU}}$ and MultiB$_{\text{CA}}$ consist of hotel reviews, a substantially different type of content.
+This domain mismatch may explain why incorporating \textsc{mBERT}-based embeddings is not beneficial, and may even be detrimental, for polarity detection on these datasets.

+As for the other non-English dataset, \textsc{mBERT} was trained on Norwegian data that, beyond newspaper text, includes small portions of content from government reports, parliamentary transcripts, and informal sources such as blogs.
+This training data may align better with NoReC$_\text{Fine}$, which comprises reviews from a broad range of domains, including literature, video games, music, various products, films, TV series, and restaurants.
+Consequently, the use of \textsc{mBERT}-based embeddings contributes to enhanced model performance.

-Regarding the remaining benchmarks, \textsc{mBERT}-based vector representations are crucial for achieving good performance across all metrics, being more notable on English benchmarks (DS$_{\text{Unis}}$, MPQA and MPQA$_\text{v2}$).
+Regarding the remaining English benchmarks (DS$_{\text{Unis}}$, MPQA and MPQA$_\text{v2}$), \textsc{mBERT}-based vector representations are crucial for achieving good performance across all metrics.